ingonyama-zk/ingopedia/src/ZKP.md

 ## [Mathematics](./mathzkp.md)

-The resources on the mathematics behind ZK proofs delve into the complex theories and mathematical concepts that underpin this innovative technology.
+The resources on the mathematics behind ZK proofs delve into the complex theories and mathematical concepts that underpin this intive technology.
 These resources are intended for those with a strong background in mathematics, or those looking to deepen their understanding of the mathematical foundations of zero-knowledge proofs and their applications.